 Should I use a home equity loan to refinance my student loans at a lower interest rate?

 This can be risky.
-Student loan borrowers who have built equity in their homes may find that paying back outstanding student debt with a new home equity loan looks appealing, given today’s historically low interest rates, but putting more debt on your home can lead to problems down the road.
+Student loan borrowers who have built equity in their homes may find that paying back outstanding student debt with a new home equity loan looks appealing, but putting more debt on your home can lead to problems down the road.

 Before you take out a home equity loan to pay off a student loan, you should try to look for a student loan refinance product first and see what rate you can get.
 You may be able to lower your interest rate without some of the risks that come with a decision to tap the equity in your home.
 Here are a few things to remember:

 - On your federal loans, you are giving up repayment options and forgiveness benefits.
-Federal student loans feature a number of protections for borrowers that run into trouble, including Income-Based Repayment (IBR).
+Federal student loans feature a number of protections for borrowers that run into trouble, including Income-Driven Repayment.
 These benefits no longer exist when you pay off a federal student loan with a home equity loan.

 - This may impact your taxes.
-The interest you pay on a home equity loan could equate to a greater tax benefit for some borrowers, when compared to the student loan interest tax deduction, especially if you have high income and itemize deductions.
 You may wish to consult with a tax advisor when considering your options.

-For student borrowers with plenty of savings for a rainy day, a good job, and a solid understanding of the tax benefits, a home equity loan may offer an opportunity to pay off your student loans at a lower interest rate.
+For student borrowers with plenty of savings for a rainy day, a steady income, and a solid understanding of the tax benefits, a home equity loan may offer an opportunity to pay off your student loans at a lower interest rate.
 But again, there is always a risk of losing your home if you don’t make your payments.